 icon of manicon of flower

-Fragaria moschata is a PERENNIAL growing to 0.5 m (1ft 8in).
+Fragaria moschata is a PERENNIAL growing to 0.5 m (1ft 8in) at a fast rate.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and prefers well-drained soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.